-Dalibor Grubačević is an award-winning Croatian composer of film and classical music.
-He has received several major professional awards in his country (the 2013 Porin in the Best Theatrical, Film, and/or TV Soundtrack category, for his music for the documentary series In Search of Marco Polo, and the Best Film Music award at the 19th Days of Croatian Cinema festival, for his music for the Nenad Puhovski documentary (Together).
+d-gDalibor Grubačević is an award-winning Croatian composer of film and concert music.
+He has received several major professional awards in his country and abroad.
 He is also a multifaceted artist of eclectic musical interests, whose work is best described by the contradictory label of an “unclassical classicist.”
 In his composition, he uses classical orchestration combined with electronic sounds and instrumentation.
-He is a full member of the Croatian Composers’ Society (HDS) and Croatian Freelance Artists’ Association (HZSU).
+Dalibor Grubačević is a full member of the Croatian Composers’ Society (HDS) and Croatian Freelance Artists’ Association (HZSU).

 Beside film scores and feature, documentary, commercial, and corporate soundtracks, Grubačević is interested in pop, rock, and ethno music as much as in classical writing.
 “Two Rivers”, his cantata in two parts (I: Drava and II: Mura), based on melodies and motifs from the regions of Podravina and Međimurje, has been performed around the world, from Canada, the United States, Japan, England, Italy, Israel, and Georgia, to the region (Macedonia, Montenegro), by the Simply Brass Quintet, whose album Camminate Grubačević has also produced.
 In 2012, collaborating with the renowned American composer Eric Ewazen, he recorded two Simply Brass albums at the Croatian National Theatre.
 He has also worked with Australian composer Alan Holley.